 For building material suppliers, the tariff problem isn’t going away.
-In July, higher tariffs lifted the prices of lumber, aluminum, steel and other products.
-More recently, a 10% tariff on more than $200 billion worth of Chinese goods has begun to affect the market for materials such as plywood, roofing slate and air conditioning parts.
+Last July, higher tariffs lifted the prices of lumber, aluminum, steel and other products.
+Then came tariffs on more than $200 billion worth of Chinese goods that began to affect the market for materials such as plywood, roofing slate and air conditioning parts.
 Suppliers that want to avoid increased expenses face a tough dilemma: source cheaper product substitutes, pass higher costs on to customers or absorb the costs and lower their margins.

 The challenges introduced by rising tariffs are compounded by another disturbing trend: elevated customer delinquencies.
 BlueTarp tracks delinquencies of thousands of business customers and is seeing a 16% year-over-year increase in AR dollars that are 60 days past due, approaching levels not seen since the Great Recession.
 Dun and Bradstreet’s Small Business Index also has concerning data – payment delinquencies are up 5.7% and credit card delinquency is up 5.3%.
 Many customers are slowing down payments.
 Others are halting them altogether.

 Rising delinquencies, combined with the uncertain impacts of tariffs, are causing more pressure on companies’ cash flow positions.
 Here are three strategies you can take to shore up your cash flow and prepare for increasing headwinds:

 - Tighten credit screens and requirements.
 Raising your minimum credit criteria will mitigate the risk of delinquencies.
 In addition, be sure to enforce your accounts receivable terms to discourage payment delays.

 - Implement consequences for delinquent customers.
 Before issuing new credit to customers, require them to pay down any existing balances.
 Wean very slow-paying customers off credit and move them to COD.